-How to Secretly Use LinkedIn
+How to Secretly Use LinkedIn in 2025

 So how can you use LinkedIn to facilitate a transition without raising red flags that you are job hunting?
 That was the #1 question asked during a LinkedIn Q&A call I hosted for the Alumni of the Ivy League Group last week.
 My answer is that yes you can…by hiding your activity, concealing who you are, and using my workaround to inform everyone except your boss (and potential snitches) that you want a new job.